“I like nonsense, it wakes up the brain cells. Fantasy is a necessary ingredient in living.”

 ― Dr. Seuss

-Humans by nature love to express themselves.
-They love using symbols, gestures and facial expressions to communicate with each other about how they feel and talk about what happens with them on a daily basis.
-With human development and the advances on the methods of knowledge sharing, humans have learned to search and adapt new skills in order to communicate better, whether by using new tools, new symbols or new signifiers, to convey their own version of the truth that they would like to share.
+Humans by nature love to express themselves, they love using symbols, gestures and facial expressions to communicate with each other about how they feel and talk about what happens with them on a daily basis.
+With human development and the advances on the methods of knowledge sharing and language, humans have learned to search and adapt new skills in order to communicate better, whether by using new tools, new symbols or new signifiers, to convey their own version of the truth that they would like to share.

 On the same perspective, language is seen as one of these tools.
 People usually communicate in ways that are most comfortable to them and on levels where they know the majority would understand.

 Art, as a method of communication, has been in the process of development for ages.
-Since the drawings of the caveman until nowadays, humans use drawings or art to deliver a message on a universal scope.
-Sometimes, it matters to us to know who are we talking to.
+Since the caveman drawings until nowadays, humans use art to deliver a message on a universal scope.
 The type of communication is sometimes determined by the sender him/herself based on their thoughts and the best way to convey/ express them.

 When we ask ourselves as adults: why are we still interested in comic books or graphic novels, why do we even still love watching the old cartoons and keep up to date with our favorite superhero news?
 This question might be the best way to start this discussion.